An Observed Evidence for the Primordial Origin of Galaxy Sizes: Summary and Discussion

 Deriving the probability density distributions of the galaxy half-light and $90\%$-light sizes, $\{p(r_{50}),\ p(r_{90})\}$, by analyzing the NASA-Sloan Atlas catalog, we have for the first time discovered that the observationally obtained $\{p(r_{50}),\ p(r_{90})\}$ follow the bimodal Gamma mixture model, refuting the conventionally accepted log-normal model~\citep[e.g.,][]{she-etal03}.
 It has also been found that the degree of bimodality of $\{p(r_{50}),\ p(r_{90})\}$ depends on the ratio, $r_{50}/r_{90}$, and that the late-type galaxies with lower concentrations of $r_{50}/r_{90}\ge 0.45$ are best-described by the unimodal Gamma model.
 Whereas, the early-type galaxies with higher concentrations of $r_{50}/r_{90} < 0.45$ have turned out to possess distinct bimodal features, which implies that the relaxation process after the latest major merging should be responsible for the observed bimodality of galaxy optical size distributions.

 In light of the recent numerical result of \citet{ML25}, we have assumed the existence of a linear causal correlation between the optical sizes of late-type galaxies and primordial spin factor ($\tau)$ defined as the degree of misalignments between protogalactic inertia and initial tidal tensors.
 In the linear tidal torque theory, the factors, $\tau$, are directly proportional to the magnitudes of protogalactic angular momenta~\citep{whi84,CT96,LP00}.
 Under this assumption, we have reconstructed the probability density distributions, $p(\tau)$, from the observed $\{p(r_{50}),\ p(r_{90})\}$ of the late-type galaxies in three different stellar-mass ranges.
 It has been revealed that the reconstructed $p(\tau)$ reproduces excellently the overall shapes and scale-dependent trends of the real distributions computed at the protogalactic stages in the previous numerical work of \citet{ML24b}.
-This result stands the first observational evidence for the primordial origin of the optical sizes of late-type galaxies.
+This result stands the first observational hint for the existence of a causal correlation between the primordial spin factor and optical sizes of late-type galaxies.

 Although the main focus of the current work has been the reconstruction of $p(\tau)$, our result implies that it should in principle be possible to reconstruct the whole $\tau$-fields, $\tau({\bf x})$, on galactic scales from the observable galaxy optical size fields by employing the iterative reconstruction algorithm as in \citet{LP00,LP01}.
 The algorithm was originally developed for the reconstruction of the initial tidal and density fields from the spin axes.
 The galaxy optical sizes have a couple of advantages over the galaxy spin axes for the reconstruction of initial conditions.
 First, the former is a more readily measurable quantity than the latter, the determination of which is well known to suffer from a degeneracy between the clock-wise and counter clock-wise directions~\citep{lee11}.
 Second, unlike the galaxy spin axes that can reconstruct only the rescaled version of initial tidal fields having unity amplitudes~\citep{LP01}, the galaxy optical sizes can reconstruct the full version of initial tidal fields since they are connected with the {\it magnitudes} of protogalactic angular momenta.
 Our future work is in the direction of reconstructing the initial conditions from the optical sizes of local late-type galaxies and of investigating if and how the reconstructed initial conditions can constrain the early universe physics.
 We hope to report the result elsewhere in the near future.